ellet0/ellet0/README.md

 - 🤔 I’m looking for help with Wallpaper Engine Linux Port
 - 💬 Ask me about Flutter, Kotlin, Native Android, Ktor
 - 📫 How to reach me: @ahmedhnewa on telegram
-- ⚡ You're more than welcome to get in touch, just remember to stay connected when you do.
+- ⚡ You're more than welcome to get in touch, remember to stay connected when you do.

 <p class="center">
   <a href="https://www.youtube.com/@freshtechtips"> <img src="https://img.shields.io/badge/Youtube-FreshTechTips-red"/> </a>